 Days to Germination: Seeds sprout in 14 – 21 days.

+Have patience with this plant.
 Snow in Summer flowers will bloom in the spring of the second year after planting, and every year afterward.
-Prune plant and remove dead flowers after blooms have died, to give the pant a clean, healthy look, and to promote new plant growth.
+Prune plant and remove dead flowers after blooms have died, to give the plant a clean, healthy look, and to promote new plant growth.
 With a little care, established plants will thrive for many years.
-See Deadheading Flowers.

 Snow in Summer plants are hardy, and will survive light frosts before going dormant for the winter months.